 Favorites and frequents

 This top section contains links to the content you visit most often or that you’ve tagged as a favorite.
-Notice that two tiles have yellow stars meaning they have been tagged as favorites.
+Notice that three tiles have yellow stars meaning they have been tagged as favorites.

 Recents and My apps

 The next section displays the content you’ve visited most recently.
 Notice the timestamp on each tile.
 The My apps section lists apps that have been shared with you; the most recent apps are listed here.
 You can select See all to display a list of all apps that are shared with you.

 Colleagues share apps with you, and they also share individual dashboards and reports.
 In the Shared with me section, notice that there are five dashboards and one report that your colleagues have shared with you.

 Based on your activity and account settings, Power BI displays a set of recommended apps.
 Selecting an app tile opens the app.